 Pentagon Pizza

 Recently, I've been really craving pizza.
-But one night, we had nothing to make pizzas or pizza naans with so I tried to use a tortilla wrap as a base.
+But one night, we had nothing to make pizzas with so I tried to use a tortilla wrap as a base.
 Surprisingly, it worked perfectly and it was delicious!

 Pentagon Pizza